bhanuc/Alphonso/README.md

 Authentication
 --------------

-Alphonso uses an htpasswd file in local disk for authentication and stores tokens in local disk.
+Alphonso uses an htpasswd file in local disk/S3 for authentication and stores tokens in local disk.
 To set this up, first create an htpasswd file.
-Then upload it to `/htpasswd` in the main project directory.
+Then upload it to `/htpasswd` in the npm directory/s3 main directory.

 ```
 $ htpasswd -nB YOURUSERNAME >> ./htpasswd